bihaox/CALM/docs/final.md

 #### 3.2 Interaction between environment perception and text generation modules

 We designed the two modules to be stand alone, and both could be used as-is.
 We include relevant implementaion that is required to replicate our results in the demo video in this section, but both modules should be easily customizable.

+To make generated text related to environment perception, we use if statement to check the environment condition.
+When the time is night, we prefer to use 'horror' or 'thrill' as genre to generate word.Specificly, we will give both 'horror' or 'thrill' a 0.4 out of 1 probability which are than the other genres when we generate.
+Also, when we detect specific items, such as lava, we prefer to use 'sci-fi' or 'superhero' as genre, which use the same method describe upper.

 ## Evaluation